11 Plus Registration 2021

-Applications for the 11+ plus are now open; it will be taking place in September of this year, and now is the time to get in any and all applications before the deadline hits.
+Applications for the 11+ plus will be open on 1st May 2021 and the deadline for registration is midnight on Sunday 13 June 2021.
 We know this can be a lengthy and potentially confusing process, which is why we’ll tell you where, when, and who to apply.
 So, if you want to register your child for the 11+ exam, ensure you read through the guide below to walk you through the process.

 The Deadlines You Need to Know